Ghostkeeper/SettingsGuide/resources/articles/blackmagic/mold_enabled.md

 Mold
 ====
 Instead of printing the model itself, this feature causes the printer to create a negative of the model, a mould, that you could cast a different material in to create your model.
-This mould has several specific properties that make it both workable to cast with and printable with FDM printing.
+This mould has several specific properties that make it both workable to cast with and printable with FFF printing.
+This allows for the process of [Rapid Casting](https://en.wikipedia.org/wiki/Rapid_casting).

 ![A model that you'd want to cast](../images/mold_enabled_shell.png)
 ![The mould for that model](../images/mold_enabled_mould.png)